alvindaiyan/embedded-jetty-starter/README.md

 To know more about Swagger and Swagger annotation, please go to [swagger annotation documentation](https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X).

+### This is a Java project.
+The reason github has marked this as a Js project is because a built Swagger UI project is included.
+EJS will serve the Swagger UI as static resources.

 # How to run

 If you run from IDE, simply navigate to JettyServerMain and run.